 Besides building numerous dwellings in Chapel Hill, Thompson also built the Strowd Building in 1922, the McRae Building in 1925, rebuilt the Brockwell Building in 1925 after a fire, the Sorrell Building in 1927 (home to the Carolina/Village/Varsity Theater), and the Village Apartments in 1936.
 In 1948-1949, he supervised the construction of Morehead Planetarium.

 He married Lovie Lola Thompson in 1911.
 He also served as a Chapel Hill alderman.
 He was an avid turkey hunter.
-He died of a heart attack.
+He died of a heart attack in 1971.

 For additional information, see Brodie Thompson, Master Builder, by Doug Eyre, Chapel Hill News, October 25, 2000.

 Other structures he is known to have built: